CSC-326/Onboarding-REST/README.md

     .then(result => console.log(result));
 ```

-Executing this code snippet in the browser will increase the all items in inventory by 1.
+Executing this code snippet in the browser would increase the all items in inventory by 1.

 ![console put](imgs/console_put.png)

+**Note that this isn't actually working yet -- one of your tasks is to implement it*.*

 ### Running from a command line